ethannicholas/panda-old/docs/annotations.md

-Indicates that there are no references to the return value of a method when the method exits; in other words, the method's return value was either created within the method, is the result of another `@safeReturn` method, or is a private field which has never at any point been visible, and no persistent references to the value have been created within the method call.
+Indicates that there are no references to the return value of a method when the method exits; in other words, the method's return value was either created within the method or is the result of another `@safeReturn` method, and no persistent references to the value have been created within the method call.

 This is important to allow functions to operate on values returned from other
 methods: without a `@safeReturn` annotation, the compiler must assume that any mutable value returned from any method is potentially visible and therefore cannot be modified.

-IMPLEMENTATION NOTE: currently, the compiler "takes your word for it" with
+**IMPLEMENTATION NOTE:** currently, the compiler "takes your word for it" with
 @safeReturn: it trusts that you are adhering to the restrictions and does not detect violations of this policy.
 This will change in the future.